TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 NOTE: Infinite Heaven has been restructured, with some of it's files now loading from a sub-folder of MGSV_TPP folder.
 Use Install Infinite Heaven.bat or see Install.txt for details.

+New for r192
+Fixed: Hang on game startup with no ih_save.lua - thanks everyone for the report.

 New for r191
-Fixed: Container resource scaling, Tpp.MergeTable isn't a good idea when sub keys are tables/you want to modify the merged - thanks garroth, coolguy3090 for the reports.
+Fixed: Container resource scaling - thanks garroth, coolguy3090 for the reports.
 Fixed: Mother base Invasion events not applying correctly.
 Fixed: mbEnablePuppy - MB puppy DDog not enabling - thanks pk5547 for the report.
 Fixed: Debug function PrintInspect now only runs with debugmode, should fix some slowdowns on load.